mrmorphic/goss/README.md

 The template package implements the SilverStripe templating language.
 The intention is that templates may be developed that are used by both the SilverStripe host app as well as the goss app.
 Minor alterations may need to be made for templates that are to work in both environments.

 As much as possible, the syntax has been made identical to the SilverStripe templating language.
 The main differences are going to be in templating features, such as $CurrentMember or $Children, which are methods provided by the underlying controller, as goss controllers will not have all of these.

+'goss' only understands having one theme directory.
+It understands the templates, templates/Layout and templates/Include structure within this, but will expect to find all templates in the same theme.

 ### Implemented